 Work overload is a common problem in many workplaces.
 It’s not necessarily just about working long hours.
 Work overload can also mean having too many items in your task list, that you simply never finish.

 I’ve worked in roles where I worked very long hours for long periods to finish everything.
 I’ve also managed teams where there was so much going on that it wasn’t possible to finish it all.
-In that case, we had to choose what wasn’t going to get done.
+In that case, we just had to choose what wasn’t going to be done.

 So how do you know whether work overload is a problem for you and your team?
 If you look for the right signs, it’s usually not hard to tell.

-If you’re in a situation where deadlines are missed consistently, you may have work overload.
-Usually this indicates that you don’t have capacity in the team to take on the work, so people keep pushing it to the back of the queue.
+If you’re in a situation where deadlines are often missed, you may have a team that is overloaded with work.
+Usually this indicates that you don’t have the capacity in the team to do the work, so you can’t meet every deadline.

-In work overload situations, issues start to happen.
+In work overload situations, mistakes are made.
 People miss things, because they take shortcuts.
 Nobody is focusing too hard on each task because they are busy worrying about the next one.

-It becomes more about ticking the task off the list, than making sure it’s done properly.
+After a while, this can have your team more focused on ticking the task off the list, rather than making sure it’s done well.